vpsfreecz/vpsadminos/docs/user-guide/resources.md

              myct02
 ```

-Container CGroup parameters are managed in the same way as for groups, the
+Container cgroup parameters are managed in the same way as for groups, the
 subcommands are exactly the same:

 ```